eda-ricercatore/admin-notes/skill-set/skill-set-1.md

 		* ***Cloud Composer***
 			+ managed version of Airflow that runs on Google Cloud Platform, and integrates well with other Google Cloud Platform services
 			+ ***Managed Workflows*** from Amazon supports Apache Airflow
+		* rich UI allows:
+			+ easier to visualize pipelines running in production
+			+ monitor progress
+			+ troubleshooting issues
+		+ ***"When workflows are defined as code, they become more maintainable, versionable, testable, and collaborative."***
 	- workflow management platforms that use DAG-based schedulers, and need (multiple) configuration files and file system trees (filesystem trees)
 		* Apache Oozie, server-based workflow scheduling system for managing Hadoop jobs
 		* Azkaban